XiluD/Ven-A-Verme/README.md

 ```

+#### Download SQL Database and import into PHPMyAdmin:

+5. Download from the database-files branch the SQL File including the database of the application (you can also download the image with the logical desing to understand in deep the structure of the database).

-7. Create the database by importing the mysql file into your favourite MySQL service (PHPMyAdmin)
+6. Load the database in your system by importing the mysql file into your favourite MySQL service (PHPMyAdmin).
+[Importing database into PHPMyadmin](https://help.dreamhost.com/hc/en-us/articles/214395768-phpMyAdmin-How-to-import-or-restore-a-database-or-table).

+#### Configure the environment:

-8. Configure the environment in `.env (rename 'env.example' to 'env')`
+7. Configure the environment in `.env (rename 'env.example' to 'env')`

 ```sh